↑

 Rum Rum Punch with Bacardi

-Like most folk in the know, my introduction to Marcus Samuelsson came from watching him on the Food Network.
+Like most knowledgeable folk, I was introduced to Marcus Samuelsson by watching him on the Food Network.

 Marcus is what I like to call a “chef of the African diaspora.”